dfong0530/AIPS_David/README.md

 when it finds products with a value greater than the minimum threshold it sends us a text message.

+We also, find various websites that give coupons, we used pupeteer to gather coupons in the /coupons_generator.

-I also, created a bot with py-pupeteer to message a list of usernames through direct message to market to peoopel about proudcts we found.
+I also, created a bot with py-puputeer to message a list of usernames through direct message to market to people about products we found.

-This code is compiled from another folder and modified to remove private information.
+This code is from various other folders and modified to remove private information.